 Its shape allows it to have hidden recesses and shell-like niches, where pedestrians can sit and observe their surroundings.
 Because there’s privacy and room to rest, the bridge is a popular spot on weekends with couples, families with children and joggers.

-As dusk falls, visitors still linger to admire the bridge, which is illuminated to stunning effect by LED lighting from 7pm to 2am every night.
+As dusk falls, visitors still linger to admire the bridge, which is illuminated to stunning effect by light-emitting diode (LED) lighting from 7pm to 2am every night.

 A walk to discover